 You are expected to be in attendance for each day of the placement and must comply with attendance requirements to meet the Accreditation of your course from Charles Sturt University.
-Absences due to illness, misadventure, public holidays, industrial action and CSU exams are required to be made up.
+Absences due to illness and misadventure are required to be made up.
 Further procedures regarding the notification and documentary evidence of an absence can be located in the Professional Experience Handbook: Section 2 - Attendance.